eclipse-tractusx/portal-assets/docs/admin/Version Upgrade/portal-upgrade-details.md

 #### Tagus clearing house changes

+- ENHANCE: table `addresses` modified column `region` as NOT-NULLABLE

+`region` field has been mandatory at clearing house level so that's why its NOT-NULLABLE at portal end as well.

 With new clearing house version, all legal person and connector self description documents are no longer accepted by clearing house for validation.

 To prevent interruptions of connector creation, the system will notice outdated documents and activate connectors and mark document creation as skipped.